CianDoyleTUD/GE1-Assignment/README.md

 Class Group: TU856 / DT228

 # Description of the project
-The project will create a virtual space which the user can move around in and interact with various visual effects that are effected by music
+The aim of this project is to create a virtual environment full of visual artifacts which the user can enjoy with as they listen to music.
+The visuals in the world will be affected by the music to really immerse the user into the music being played.
+The user will be able to walk around in the space to get a better appreciation  of the visuals.
+They will also be able to interact with the environment somewhat and affect the visuals.